SHAKyMLRepo/Project-4-Spam-Detection-using-Naive-Bayes-Classifier/Readme.md

 # ChangeLog

 ## Changes
-Can find notebook at the following link: https://colab.research.google.com/drive/1-z2FgsH9BkNQTK1XsxBYCmLFVL2eCqEp?usp=drive_link
+Can find notebook at the following link:<br> https://colab.research.google.com/drive/1-z2FgsH9BkNQTK1XsxBYCmLFVL2eCqEp?usp=drive_link

 ### Project Goals
 <p> The goal of the notebook being followed is to classify newsgroup text into a number of categories representing the newsgroup from which the text was retrieved.
 A sample of these categories.</p>